Happy First Sunday of Advent! Today I have a very easy-going, light-hearted-but-serious sketch for you.

 The Three Wise Wives

-ADVISORY WARNING: Some references to patriarchy, sexism and the risks of childbirth.
+ADVISORY WARNING: One reference to the risks of childbirth.

 PREMISE: The wives of the magi discuss the men’s departure and whether their journey is wise.